Bioconductor/bioconductor.org/content/help/workflows/annotation-data.markdown

 Follow [installation instructions]("/install/"") to start using these packages.
-To install the annotations associated with the Affymetrix Human Genome U95 V 2.0 and Gene Ontology, use
+To install the annotations associated with the Affymetrix Human Genome U95 V 2.0, and with Gene Ontology, use

     > source("http://bioconductor.org/biocLite.R")
     > biocLite(c("hgu95av2.db", "GO.db"))